function61/ubackup/README.md

 `$ tar` will write the archive to `stdout`, `.` just means to process all files in the selected directory)

-This simple approach is suprprisingly flexible and its streaming approach is more efficient than having to write temporary files. µbackup shoves all containers' backups in a single compressed .zip file.
+This simple approach is surprisingly flexible and its streaming approach is more efficient than having to write temporary files.

 You don't have to compress the file inside the container, since that is taken care of for you.